Cooke County Record

 The development required the city, GEDC, and Verdad Real Estate to navigate a 1940s deed restriction and relocate several existing businesses from the 10-parcel site.
 Demolition began in early 2025.

-The corridor activity tracks with the broader infrastructure investment along I-35 through Cooke County.
 Current traffic counts show roughly 55,000 vehicles per day on I-35, projected to reach 88,000 by 2040 — a 60% increase.
 Truck traffic accounts for 20 to 25 percent of that volume.

-What's driving the demand:
+What's driving the demand

-The dining expansion tracks with Gainesville's broader residential growth pipeline.
+The retail expansion tracks with Gainesville's broader residential growth pipeline.
 Rex Glendenning's purchase of the 815-acre Pace Ranch along I-35 in January envisions 800 to 1,000 single-family homes plus 2,000 to 3,000 apartments and an industrial park.
 Liberty Pointe, a 232-acre master-planned community by Riverside Homebuilders with more than 900 platted homes, is preparing for its grand opening this spring.

 Gainesville's population has grown to 18,107, up more than 5 percent since the 2020 census.
 The I-35 corridor is projected to see an 82 percent population increase by 2040.